 - salt & pepper – a sprinkle

-- Add 6 large eggs to a pot of cool water, place them on the stove and boil for 20 minutes over MEDIUM heat.
-After 20 minutes (that’s 20 minutes from when you turn on the heat to turning it off), place them in a bowl of cold water for 5-10 minutes, or until the bacon flags and hash browns are finished.
+- Add 6 large eggs to a pot of cool water, just covering the eggs, then place them on the stove and boil them for 20 minutes over MEDIUM-HIGH heat.
+After 20 minutes, place them in a bowl of cold water for 5-10 minutes, or until the bacon flags and hash browns are finished.

 - Make the bacon flags.
 Cut a strip of bacon in half center-wise, then fold each piece lengthwise.
 Sew a toothpick through the center and lay on a tinfoil-lined baking sheet.
 Make 6-12 flags.
 Bake at 350 F. for 15 minutes.

 - Make the mini hash browns.
 Chop 1 small Yukon gold potato into tiny cubes.
 Real teeny.
 Add 1 tsp. butter to a pan and cook the tiny potatos on MEDIUM heat for about 5-10 minutes until brown.
 Season with salt and pepper.
 Remove and set aside.